-Between WordPress itself and your plugins and themes, you may find that there are new updates to install almost every day.
+Between WordPress itself and your plugins and A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More, you may find that there are new updates to install almost every day.

 One solution is to enable automatic updates so that your site installs new updates in the background as they become available, without nagging you to do it manually.

-This feature is enabled by default for minor security updates, but you can also use it for major WordPress releases, plugin updates, and theme updates.
+This feature is enabled by default for minor security updates, but you can also use it for major WordPress releases, A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More updates, and theme updates.

 In this tutorial, you’ll see exactly how to enable or disable automatic updates on your WordPress site.

 Should You Update WordPress Automatically?